smspillaz/reading/papers/rl/multiagent/a_learning_agent_that_acquires_social_norms_from_public_sanctions_in_decentralized_multi_agent_settings.md

 ---
-title: A learning agent that acquires social norms from public actions in decentrlalized multi-agent settings
+title: "A learning agent that acquires social norms from public actions in decentrlalized multi-agent settings"
 ---

 Society is characterised by social norms.
 Introduce a training regime for multi-agent settings where all agents access "sanctioning" events but learning is otherwise decentralized.